 \subsection{Datasets}

 Tabular data is used to evaluate the proposed methodology as it the setting for which the required intrinsically explainable glass box models are most readily available.
 Following the tabular data benchmarking framework proposed by \cite{grinsztajn2022tree}, we conduct experiments on a set of 31 datasets (13 classification, 18 regression).
 These datasets represent the full set of provided datasets with quantitative features less the four largest scale datasets (omitted due to computational limitations).
-These datasets are summarized in Table \ref{table:ds_summary}.
+These datasets are summarized in Section B of the Appendix.

 Each dataset is split (70\%, 9\%, 21\%) into training, validation, and test sets respectively, following \cite{grinsztajn2022tree}.
 All features and regression response variables are rescaled to the range [-1,1].\\